USB: A Unified Summarization Benchmark Across Tasks and Domains: Comparison with Heuristic Annotations

 \section{Comparison with Heuristic Annotations}

-For some tasks in our benchmark, past works have used heuristics to create large labeled training data, as a simpler alternative to collecting human annotations~\citep{chen2018fast,kryscinski2020evaluating,balachandran2022correcting}.
-We use such proposed heuristics to train models and compare them with models trained on high-quality human annotated data.
-We conduct experiments with the Evidence Extraction, Factuality Classification and Fixing Factuality tasks.
+For some tasks in our benchmark, past works have used heuristics to create large labeled training data sets as an alternative to collecting manual annotations~\citep{chen2018fast,kryscinski2020evaluating,balachandran2022correcting}.
+We use such proposed heuristics to train models and compare them with models trained on high-quality, human annotated data.
+We conduct experiments on the Evidence Extraction, Factuality Classification and Fixing Factuality tasks.
 Because the primary advantage of heuristic-generated training sets is their size, we also assess how smaller human-labeled training sets fare in comparison.

-For the task of Evidence Extraction, we use lexical overlap as a proxy to derive ``reference'' evidence alignments.
+For the Evidence Extraction task, we use lexical overlap as a proxy to derive ``reference'' evidence alignments.
 For example, we select the source sentence with the highest ROUGE-L score with a summary sentence as its evidence, as outlined in \citet{chen2018fast}.
 We also create a training set variant where entity overlap is used instead of ROUGE-L to derive references.
 Finally, we use \emph{SuperPAL} \citep{ernst2021summary} as an out-of-the-box solution to predict evidence labels for our dataset's summaries, and then use them for model training.

-For training models to detect or fix factual errors, we artificially introduce errors into summaries to be used as exemplars.
-We introduce errors by using text transformations such as swapping entities, numbers, pronouns, introducing negation, and so on, inspired by prior work \citep{kryscinski2020evaluating}.
-To generate diverse errors and hallucinations, we follow \citet{balachandran2022correcting} where parts of the summary are masked out and then a language model is used to infill it with new (mostly unsupported) information.
+To train models to detect or fix factual errors, we artificially introduce errors into summaries to be used as exemplars.
+We do this via transformations such as swapping entities, numbers, pronouns, introducing negation, and so on, inspired by prior work \citep{kryscinski2020evaluating}.
+To generate diverse errors and hallucinations, we follow \citet{balachandran2022correcting}; we mask parts of the summary out and then use a language model to infill these with (mostly unsupported) information.